Ukraine strike on Russian territory reported as talks resume

 “I don't think this is over,” Andriy said.
 “They will be back.”

-To the south, the International Committee for the Red Cross said it was unable to carry out an operation to bring civilians out of Mariupol by bus.
-It said a team had been on its way but had to turn back.
+To the south, the International Committee for the Red Cross struggled to work out an operation to send emergency aid into Mariupol and bring civilians out by bus.

+The strategic port city on the Sea of Azov has seen some of the worst suffering of the war, with weeks of heavy fighting and shortages of water, food and medicine.
+Around 100,000 people are believed to be in the city, down from a pre-war 430,000.

+“We are running out of adjectives to describe the horrors that residents in Mariupol have suffered,” Red Cross spokesperson Ewan Watson said.
+“The situation is horrendous and deteriorating, and it's now a humanitarian imperative that people be allowed to leave and aid supplies be allowed in.”

 “We do not see a real desire on the part of the Russians and their satellites to provide an opportunity for Mariupol residents to evacuate to territory controlled by Ukraine,” Petro Andryushchenko, an adviser to the mayor of Mariupol, wrote on the Telegram messaging app.